Chralu/gandyn/README.md

 ------------

 ### Archlinux users:
-There is a 'gandyn' package in AUR.
+There is a 'gandyn-git' package in AUR.

 ### Others:
 The python standard way works.